School Science Lessons

 Nitrates and nitrites (E249-253) occur naturally in many vegetables.

-Additional nitrite can be derived from nitrate by bacterial activity in the gut.
+Additional nitrite can be obtained from nitrate by bacterial activity in the gut.

 19.5.3 Tests for sulfites